Greater Finland: Finland's eastern question

 During the Continuation War's attack phase in 1941, when the Finns hoped for a German victory over the Soviet Union, Finland began to consider what areas it could get in a possible peace treaty with the Soviets.
 The German objective was to take over the Arkhangelsk-Astrakhan line, which would have allowed Finland to expand to the east.
 A 1941 book by professor Jalmari Jaakkola, titled Die Ostfrage Finnlands („The Eastern Question of Finland“), sought to justify the occupation of East Karelia.
 The book was translated into English, Finnish, and French, and received criticism from Sweden and the United States.

 The Finnish Ministry of Education established the Scientific Committee of East Karelia on 11 December 1941 to guide research in East Karelia.
 The first chairman of the commission was the rector of the University of Helsinki, Kaarlo Linkola, and the second chairman was Väinö Auer.
 Jurists worked to prepare international legal arguments for why Finland should get East Karelia.

 Motivations

 The rationales of the Greater Finland idea are a subject of disagreement.
 Some supported the idea out of a desire for wider cultural cooperation.
 Later, however, the ideology gained clearer imperialist characteristics.
 The main supporter of the idea, the Academic Karelia Society, was born as a cultural organization, but in its second year, it released a program that dealt with broader strategic, geographical, historical, and political arguments for Greater Finland.

-The idea today
+Modern era

-The Greater Finland idea is unpopular today, with those who wish for Finnish territorial expansion, such as the former Finns Party Youth and some others wishing for the re-annexation of Finnish Karelia instead.
+The Greater Finland idea is unpopular today among government party members (such as the former Finns Party Youth) and the civilian population alike.
+Instead, public opinion leans directed toward the re-annexation of Finnish Karelia.